Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-LoKORvJh0Vw.md

 ### Transcript

-> you would be fixing food items that would be cool i'd like that especially cooking i think cooking would be really fun
+> you would be fixing food items that would be cool I'd like that especially cooking I think cooking would be really fun